+Sepsis or septicemia is a severe illness in which the bloodstream is overwhelmed by bacteria and can cause the entire body to be in an inflammatory state called systemic inflammatory response syndrome (SIRS) or septic shock.
+A lay term for sepsis is blood poisoning.
 Failure to diagnose and failure to treat your infection is a form of medical negligence.
-The award-winning Philadelphia sepsis & infection attorneys at The Beasley Firm have decades of experience handling medical malpractice cases, and we have secured hundreds of millions for the victims of malpractice.
+The award-winning Philadelphia sepsis & infection attorneys at The Beasley Firm have decades of experience handling medical malpractice cases, and we have secured innumerable, substantial recoveries viaverdicts or settlements for the victims of malpractice.
 If you suffered from sepsis or blood poisoning during a hospital stay, you may be entitled to compensation for your injuries and medical costs.

 Call our award-winning firm at (215) 866-2424 to discuss your case in a free legal consultation.